catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

   orchestration service (Heat) is "ec2-user".
 This is done to retain compatibility with the AWS CloudFormation service.

-The following HOT template is a simple example that illustrates how to launch a single instance on the Catalyst Cloud using the Heat orchestration service.
+The following heat Heat Orchestration Template (HOT) is a simple example that illustrates how to launch a single instance on the Catalyst Cloud using the Heat orchestration service.

 .. code-block:: yaml